yorevs/homesetup/README.md

 ## Known Issues

-- [In-Progress] We are aware that there is a problem with the cryptocode library when using python@3.12 and we are already working on a fix.
+- [In-Progress] We are aware that there is a problems when using python@3.12 and we are already working on a fix.

 ## Contacts